dailydotdev/apps/README.md

 If you use `garden dev`, it will automatically run the dashboard as well.

+### Update Remote Dependencies

+By default, garden will not make sure your dependencies (api, gateway, and db services) are up-to-date with the latest source.
+It uses whatever is available from the last time it fetched them.

+To update everything, run: `garden update-remote all`.
+Think of it as the equivalent of `git pull` for garden.

 ### Teardown

 To teardown the environment and delete everything.
 Run: `garden delete environment`.